dex4er/js-fs-blob-storage/README.md

 _Options:_

-- `ext` is a default extension added to file name for the object (optional,
+- `ext` is a default extension added to the file name for the object (optional, default: `this.ext`)
-  default: `this.ext`)
-- `part` is a extension added to file name which can be later commited (optional, default: `this.part`)
+- `part` is an extension added to the file name which can be later committed (optional, default: `this.part`)
-- `encoding` is a encoding for created file (optional, default: `null`)
+- `encoding` is an encoding for a created file (optional, default: `null`)

 Creates a writable stream for a new object in the storage.
-Object is stored with the file name based on `key` and `ext` and `part`.
+An object is stored with the file name based on `key`, `ext` and `part`.
 Throws an error if has occurred and if the file already exists for exclusive mode.

 ### createReadStream